 - 1. If medication cannot be given outside of school hours, parents should fill in the aforementioned request form (Appendix 1) giving the dose to be taken, the method of administration, the time and frequency of administration, other treatment, any special precautions and signed consent. - 2.
 The parent (not the pupil) should bring all essential medication to school.
 It should be delivered personally to the Head or Medication Coordinator.
 Only the smallest practicable amount should be kept in school. - 3.
-All medication taken in school must be kept in a clearly labelled pharmacy bottle, preferably with a child safety top, which must give the owner's name, the contents and the dosage to be administered. - 4.
-Whilst medication is in school it should be kept in a locked cupboard or fridge (if so required), preferably in the staffroom or main office.
+All prescribed medication taken in school must be kept in a clearly labelled pharmacy bottle, preferably with a child safety top, which must give the owner's name, the contents and the dosage to be administered.
+Any non-prescribed medication given should also be kept in the original packaging and include information on dosage. - 4.
+Whilst medication is in school it should be kept in a locked cupboard or fridge (if required), preferably in the first aid room, staffroom or main office.
 In the event of an emergency it should be readily accessible to the named volunteer or young person, when required.
-The exceptions to this are inhalers, adrenaline autoinjectors and insulin.
+The exceptions to this are inhalers, adrenaline auto-injectors and insulin.
 These medications should be carried by the child or may be kept in the classroom, depending on the child's age and developing independence. - 5.
 Medication to be taken orally should be supplied with an individual measuring spoon or syringe.
 Eye drops and ear drops should be supplied with a dropper.
 A dropper or spoon must only be used to administer medicine to the owner of that implement. - 6.
 When medication is given, the name of the drug, the dose, the mode of administration, the time that treatment is required to be given and date of expiry should be checked.
 A written record should be kept of the time it was given and by whom to avoid more than one person ever giving more than the recommended dose.
 This should be kept with the parental consent form.
 See form in Appendix 1.
-The parental consent form should be updated regularly (ideally annually) to take account of changes in a pupil's condition. - 7.
-Where any change of medication or dosage occurs, clear written instructions from the parent should be provided.
-If a pupil brings any medication to school for which consent has not been given, school staff can refuse to administer it.
-In such circumstances the Head should contact the parent as soon as possible.
+The parental consent form should be updated regularly (ideally annually) to take account of changes in a pupil's condition.

-- 8. Renewal of medication which has passed its expiry date is the responsibility of the parent.
+- 7. Where any change of medication or dosage occurs, clear written instructions from the parent should be provided.
+If a pupil brings any medication to school for which consent has not been given, school staff should refuse to administer it.
+In such circumstances the Head should contact the parent as soon as possible. - 8.
+Renewal of medication which has passed its expiry date is the responsibility of the parent.
 Nevertheless, schools should have robust procedures in place to ensure that out of date medication is not administered in error.
 If parents are unable to collect expired medication then staff should take it to the local pharmacy so that it can be disposed of safely.
 The medication must not be disposed of in any other way. - 9.
 In all cases where, following the administration of medication, there are concerns regarding the reaction of the pupil, medical advice should be sought immediately and the parents informed. - 10.
 A new duty on schools requires them to have procedures in place to cover transitional arrangements between schools.
 The existing school should make contact with the new school the child will be moving to and provide all relevant information.
 The timescale for doing this should take into account the need for the new school to have sufficient arrangements in place from day one (normally a few months ahead of time).
+As the process will vary from school to school each governing body should enter its process here.